FelixA8/DexWidget/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## Moralis API Key

+The Dex widget expects a Moralis API key at runtime.
+Copy `.moralis_api_key.example` to `.moralis_api_key`, replace the placeholder value with your key, and keep the file out of version control.
+Alternatively, pass the key when building with `--dart-define MORALIS_API_KEY=your-key`.